 This oscillator identifies trend reversals.
 In MACD when you observe a diversion from the trendlines you created across the high and lows of candles on the chart, it implies that the situation is trend reversal and thus, a good trading opportunity for you.

-How do you use awesome Oscillator in Binary Options?
+How do you use an awesome Oscillator in Binary Options?

 Without a doubt, an indicator with the word “amazing” on its label must be fantastic.